jonaskahn/asktube/README.md

 ---
 ## 💡 The Idea / Architecture

-> The real implmentation might differ with this art.
+> The real implementation might differ from this art due to its complexity.

 ### 1️⃣ Extract data from given URL